jdha/NEMO_cfgs_scripts/README.md

-# NEMO_config_scripts
+# NEMO_cfgs_scripts
-A collection of bash scripts to setup simple NEMO configurations
+A collection of bash scripts to setup NEMO cfgs